 There are two key roles in the TSS process:

-• Importer: the organisation responsible for the import declaration.
-(This is either the sender or receiver of goods, most often the business receiving the goods in Northern Ireland (NI))
+• Importer: the organisation responsible for the import declaration (this is either the sender or receiver of goods, most often the business receiving the goods in NI)

-Northern Ireland Economic Operators Registration and Identification numbers (XI EORIs) are only issued to businesses that are established or have a permanent business establishment in Northern Ireland, where required.
-Those not established can still register in specific cases:
+Northern Ireland Economic Operators Registration and Identification numbers (XI EORIs) are issued to businesses that are established or have a permanent business establishment in NI, where required.
+However, those businesses not established can still register in specific cases:

-• To lodge a safety and security declaration (also known as an Entry Summary Declaration), or use TSS to do so
+• To submit a safety and security declaration (also known as an Entry Summary Declaration), or use TSS to do so

-• To lodge a customs declaration for temporary storage declaration
+• To submit a customs declaration for temporary storage declaration

-• To lodge a customs declaration for temporary admission or re-export declaration where they would need to get a guarantee
+• To submit a customs declaration for temporary admission or re-export declaration where they would need to get a guarantee

 What you need to do before you start moving goods